MusfiqDehan/Tweets-Scraper/README.md

 ## Challenges and Solutions

--   We cannot directly scrape from https://twitter.com/bbcbangla this page
+-   For Scrapping any twitter profile, we need to directly scrape a profile page using link, such as from https://x.com/bbcbangla
--   First we have to login to twitter(https://twitter.com/i/flow/login) otherwise after 10-15 seconds login modal will appear and it will interrupt the scraping process
+   -   If we want to enable search in twitter or x and we need to login to x/twiiter to get all the features and updates
 -   So, I have written the scripts to automate the login process also.
 -   But during my 15-20 trial 3-4 times only I was able to login directly and most of the times I have to fill the recaptcha.
 -   Automating recaptcha is very difficult, after some research, I found out that if we use some paid service like 2captcha we might be able to automate recaptcha also.
 However, it is not affordable for me now.